Brunch At Kensington’s Victoria And Albert Museum

 Last Updated on 23 February, 2023

 I forget just how beautiful London’s architecture is sometimes.
 This is fast becoming a typical Sunday hang-out spot as its literary next door to the church I go to.
 In order to avoid the rain when walking to and from Church from South Kensington Station, I usually have to take to the tunnels that led right into Victoria and Albert Museum then a few steps into Church.

 but you can still find a little respite in the John Madejski Garden.
 Named so as £2 million was donated by John Madejski to the museum to design a stylish new courtyard for people to meet and provide a central point to explore the museum.

 spot.
 The Gamble and Poynter Rooms.
 This is where the cafe is located, the original refreshment room which formed the first museum restaurant in the world.
 It’s usually busy inside but when the sun is shining you most likely want to be enjoying your meal out on the seats outside or spread across the lawn.

 It is simply beautiful whether you are dining here during the day or night when its all lit up.
 You can spend the whole day here easily.
 Look at just how stunning the architecture is, let alone the art that is within the walls all the museum.
-Perfect for those stay in nearby hotels too.
+Perfect for those stay in nearby hotels too